Starlink Review 2026: Is It Worth It for Travelers?

 |---|---|---|---|---|

 On the Roam plan, your traffic is de-prioritized behind Residential users in the same satellite cell.
-In practice, during our testing, this meant:
+In practice, during my testing, this meant:

 - In rural areas: No noticeable difference.
-There simply are not enough Residential users to cause congestion.
+There simply aren’t enough Residential users to cause congestion.
 This is where most nomads use Starlink, so the de-prioritization is rarely felt.

 - In urban areas: Significant speed reductions.
 Urban cells are saturated with Residential subscribers, and Roam traffic gets squeezed.
-This is why urban Starlink averages only 38 Mbps in our testing.
+That’s why urban Starlink averages only 38 Mbps in my testing.

-If you are primarily using Starlink in rural and remote areas β which is the entire point β de-prioritization is a non-issue.
+If you’re primarily using Starlink in rural and remote areas — which is the entire point — de-prioritization is a non-issue.

 Hidden Costs to Consider